openkim/kim-property/README.md

 ## Dump

-After validating the generated instance against the property definition, serializes it to a [KIM-EDN](https://github.com/openkim/kim-edn#kim-edn) formatted stream to `fp` (a `.write()`-supporting file-like object or a name string to open a file).
+First, it validates the generated instances against the property definition.
+Then serializes it to a [KIM-EDN](https://github.com/openkim/kim-edn#kim-edn) formatted stream and dumps it to a `fp` (a `.write()`-supporting file-like object or a name string to open a file).

 The validation makes sure all keys/arguments are legal and all required keys are provided.